-Technological learning throughout the catching-up process, and especially in its early phase, involves a lot of imitation, reverse engineering, marginal modifications of products and processes, and straightforward copying (the point has finally come through also the official discourse of some international organizations: see World Bank (2008) and ECLAC (2008)).
-It has been so in the past in England vis-à-vis the Netherlands, in the U.S. vis-à-vis England, in Japan vis-à-vis the developed West and it is so nowadays in the case of China.
+Technological learning throughout the catching-up process, and especially in its early phase, involves a lot of imitation, reverse engineering, marginal modifications of products and processes, and straightforward copying (the point has finally come through even the official discourse of some international organizations: see World Bank, 2008; and ECLAC, 2008).
+It has been so in the past in England vis-à-vis the Netherlands, in the US vis-à-vis England, in Japan vis-à-vis the developed West, and it is so nowadays in the case of China.

-However, the possibility of successfully undertaking such activities of imitation in the broadest sense depends, first, on the absorptive capabilities of the various countries (cf. Cohen and Levinthal (2008) who write about firms, but the notion can be easily extended to countries composing inter-related ensemble of firms and complementary organizations).
-Absorptive capabilities fundamentally concern the ways in which past achievements in knowledge accumulation influence the future learning potential (and, as such they impinge also on the degrees of path-dependency that the process of capability-building displays).
+However, the possibility of successfully undertaking such activities of imitation in the broadest sense depends, first, on the absorptive capabilities of the various countries (cf. Cohen and Levinthal, 1989, who write about firms, but the notion can be easily extended to countries composing interrelated ensembles of firms and complementary organizations).
+Absorptive capabilities fundamentally concern the ways in which past achievements in knowledge accumulation influence future learning potential (and, as such they impinge also on the degrees of path-dependency that the process of capability-building displays).

-Second, given whatever absorptive capabilities, the easiness of imitation is modulated by the degrees of appropriability of the various technologies - by which we mean a measure of the ability of the originators/owners of the process and product technologies to keep to themselves the relevant underlying knowledge and/or the ensuing claims to the economic benefits coming from the exploitation of such knowledge.
-It happens that quite often appropriability conditions depend to a large extent on the nature of technological and production knowledge itself (cf. Dosi, Marengo and Pasquali (2006) and the literature cited therein).
-Imitating a Boeing or an Airbus is likely to be hard in itself irrespectively of the legal conditions of knowledge appropriation, while the latter might affect a lot the possibility of reproducing a new chemical entity.
+Second, given whatever absorptive capabilities, the easiness of imitation is modulated by the degrees of appropriability of the various technologies-by which we mean a measure of the ability of the originators/owners of the process and product technologies to keep to themselves the relevant underlying knowledge and/or the ensuing claims to the economic benefits coming from the exploitation of such knowledge.
+It happens that quite often appropriability conditions depend to a large extent on the nature of technological and production knowledge itself (cf. Dosi, Marengo, and Pasquali, 2006, and the literature cited therein).
+Imitating a Boeing or an Airbus is likely to be hard in itself irrespective of the legal conditions of knowledge appropriation, while these conditions might greatly affect the possibility of reproducing a new chemical entity.
 However, appropriability conditions are also affected by the regimes of Intellectual Property Rights (IPR).
 Clearly, other things being equal, tighter IPR regimes imply harder conditions for imitation.
-The issue is discussed in the chapter by Cimoli, Coriat and Primi.
-Historically, imitative activities by catchingup countries have occurred under quite lax conditions regarding the international enforcement of IPR especially with regard to at-the-time developing countries.
-So, for example, until the midnineteenth century the United States were not recognizing patents to non-nationals and the prodomestic bias continued long after.
+The issue is discussed in Chapter 19 by Cimoli, Coriat, and Primi.
+Historically, imitative activities by catching-up countries have occurred under quite lax conditions regarding the international enforcement of IPR, especially with regard to then developing countries.
+So, for example, until the mid-nineteenth century the United States was not recognizing patents to non-nationals and the prodomestic bias continued long after.
 Germany and Japan originally allowed 'utility patents', covering also minor improvements over state-of-the-art technologies most often protecting local 'creative imitators'.
-In fields like pharmaceuticals - indeed the technological area where IPR count most - countries like Italy and Switzerland (the headquarters of some major drugs multinationals!) recognized IPR altogether only around three decades ago.
-Things have dramatically changed since, with the current scene featuring both TRIPS international agreements and an unexpected novel aggressiveness of U.S. and European companies in their IPR protection even against seemingly marginal infringements and even at the cost of world moral outrage, like in the case of antiretroviral drugs.
+In fields like pharmaceuticals-indeed the technological area where IPR count most countries like Italy and Switzerland (the headquarters of some major drugs multinationals!) recognized IPR altogether only around three decades ago.
+Things have dramatically changed since, with the current scene featuring both TRIPS agreements and an unexpected novel aggressiveness of US and European companies in their IPR protection even against seemingly marginal infringements and even at the cost of world moral outrage, as in the case of anti-retroviral drugs.
 Does all this change the imitation opportunities of catching-up countries?
 If so, generally, or only in some technologies?
-This book is not focused primarily on this issue2, the evidence discussed in Cimoli, Coriat and Primi's chapter seems to suggest that a tighter IPR enforcement regime has effects on the imitation/catching-up process that range between the irrelevant and the quite harmful: certainly, the positive sign is hardly to be seen on the screen.
+While this book is not focused primarily on this issue,3 the evidence discussed in Cimoli, Coriat, and Primi's chapter seems to suggest that a tighter IPR enforcement regime has effects on the imitation/catching-up process that range between the irrelevant and the quite harmful: certainly, the positive sign is hardly to be seen on the screen.